Having the “period talk” is challenging for any parent, but especially Dads! Keep reading to find out how to have the talk and make it much easier!

 Tip #4: Get her used to stocking pads or tampons

 When she gets older, make it part of her bag’s checklist.
 Please put them in a specific place, and ask her to check where they are for you.
 Making it a part of her regular bag contents will help her manage better when her period comes.
+Take a look at this article from EBY for more valuable tips.

 Tip #5: Confirm what is normal in having a period